-We really took to the original, though our description of it as an MP3 phone shows that we (or anyone else for that matter) had very little idea of just how versatile these things would become.
+It didn't launch in Europe until November 2007, so our review appeared in our January 2008 issue.
+We really took to the iPhone - though our description of it as an MP3 phone shows we (and everyone else, for that matter) - hadn't fully grasped just how versatile these things would become.
 Apps just weren’t a thing then.

 Of course, the original iPhone was a genius bit of design.
-At the time its operating system couldn’t be bettered, and it took years before Android would be considered a worthy alternative.
+At the time its operating system couldn’t be bettered, and it would be years before Android was considered a viable alternative.

-That 3.5in screen seemed perfect back in 2008, its resolution of 320 x480 pixels bettering anything we’d seen.
+That 3.5in screen seemed ample back in 2008, its resolution of 320 x480 pixels bettering anything we’d seen.

-We praised Apple’s sound quality – something of a strong point for the company’s phones ever since then.
+We praised the Apple’s sound quality – something of a strong point for the company’s phones ever since then.
 Downsides?
-We complained about the limited on-board storage of 8GB and the battery life of just four hours.
+We complained about the limited on-board storage of 8GB, and the battery life of just four hours.

 3G had yet to make an appearance too, and picture messaging wasn’t on the menu either.
-Yet, at heart, this was a revolutionary product and, as events have proved, the mass market recognised that.
+Yet this was a truly revolutionary product and, as events have proved, the mass market recognised that in droves.

-Fast-forward to today and the iPhone 6S is so much better in every way – it’s bigger, crisper, with a vastly better camera and still fabulous sounding.
-There’s still a clear link between the two products.
+Fast-forward to today and the iPhone 7 is so much better in every way – it’s bigger, crisper, with a vastly better camera and still fabulous-sounding.
+There’s a clear link between the two products.

 Apple’s iOS has remained remarkably similar and the operating logic is consistent.

-The user experience continues to be cutting-edge as far as slickness is concerned.
+The user experience continues to be cutting-edge as far as intuitiveness and slickness is concerned.

-Sure, there are many more rivals now, and the Android pack is vastly more capable, eclipsing Apple in some areas, particularly in headline specification and compatibility.
+Sure, there are many more rivals now, and the Android pack is vastly more capable.
+Some Android smartphones have eclipsed Apple in some areas, particularly in headline specification and compatibility.